AxionSft/TCL-Kotlin/README.md

 If you are here you need to setup our project!.
 Please follow this steps:

 * Open the file "build.gradle"
-* 1 - Change the line 26 with your group id ex: "io.github.axst"
+* 1 - Change the line 29 with your group id ex: "io.github.axst"
-* 2 - Change the line 19 with your tweaker name or client name (will be the most important part of this setup) (dont touch "mixins.")
+* 2 - Change the line 22 with your tweaker name or client name (will be the most important part of this setup) (dont touch "mixins.")
-* 3 - Change the line 18 "io.github.axst.launch.TCLTweaker" to your tweaker dir!
+* 3 - Change the line 21 "io.github.axst.launch.TCLTweaker" to your tweaker dir!
-* 4 - Change the line 25 with your client version
+* 4 - Change the line 28 with your client version
 * Open the file "mixins.tcl.json"
 * 5 - Change the line 5 with your package where mixins should be.
 * 6 - Change the line 6 "mixins.tcl.refmap.json" to "mixins.TWEAKER-OR-CLIENT-NAME-STEP-2.refmap.json" please use the tweaker or client name in step 2!
 * 7 - Now the client should work! have fun learing mixins!
 * 8 - If the client wont start make sure to set the package to MAIN and not API.
 (IJ IDEA)

+## How to use it?

+All mixins source goes in src/main/java/path
+All normal client source goes in src/main/kotlin/path

+good luck with utils ☠️

 ## COMMON ERROR